blueSparrow2000/DiceBlackJack/README.md

 2025.05.17 Graphic is now available
 Added wood, ice dice skin
 Breaker mode: Game Twist.
 You can break 'one' die in a roll, once per game except the last round => then what's the winning strategy?
-This twist is acceptable since the player always goes first, having a possibility of getting 'burst' which is an instant lost
+This twist is acceptable since the player always goes first, having a possibility of getting 'bust' which is an instant lost
 This contributes to the house edge the most

 2025.05.18 Fixed bug: breaking dice on dealer's turn
 Dice have image and its highlight, and its number is received from DBJ environment
 Dice are contained in a dice container
 Freeze mode: You can freeze a die to get guaranteed number next turn, once per game
-Guarded mode: Added royal dice that protects player against burst, for once Random mode: Use random dice combinations and its abilities!
+Guarded mode: Added royal dice that protects player against bust, for once Random mode: Use random dice combinations and its abilities!
 Added aqua, dark, royal skin (their abilities are to be determined)

+2025.05.19 Now dealer's dice type is separate from the players (currently dealer does not use dice effects)
+Score viewer now takes bust into account

 TBU: